What is “Assisted Dying”?

 Euthanasia is not necessarily performed on dying or terminally ill people.
 There are several cases in which the person still had years, or maybe even decades, to live.

 Euthanasia can occur with the patient’s request (voluntary euthanasia) or without the person’s request.
 Only voluntary euthanasia is permitted by overseas legislation and advocated in New Zealand.
-However, where voluntary euthanasia is legal, euthanasia without request has unfortunately become an accepted practice.
-Thousands of Belgian and Dutch people have been euthanised without their consent.
+However, in Belgium and the Netherlands where voluntary euthanasia is legal, euthanasia without request has unfortunately become an accepted practice.
+However, since euthanasia is defined as a practice that meets the requirements of the law, what the rest of the world would call “euthanasia without request” they describe as “life-ending acts without explicit request (LAWER)” or “termination of life”.
+More details to be added soon.